 When talking about Paris, our expectations are bound to shoot up rocket high and it can have its pros and cons.
 It can be overwhelming for some and be disappointing for others, and a lifelong memory for someone else.
 For me it was a mixture of all three, I was overwhelmed at a point, disillusioned in another moment yet Paris will always be the city I love and can return at the first chance available.
 Another point worth noting is that Paris is an expensive city in Europe.
 Check out this article to find out how to spend 1 day in Paris for 50 Euros.

-When my trip was planned, I researched and researched and jotted down all the places to see and things to do in Paris.
+When I was planning my trip, I researched and researched and jotted down all the places to see and things to do in Paris.
 Even read all the blogs about the things to know about Paris which got me excited.
 It also intimidated me after reading negative reviews about thefts & crime there thus ruining my first visit to Paris to some levels.

 Despite all that, from the moment I landed and to the point when I took off, I had my moments with a tint of surprise every now and then.
 I engrossed various stereotypes in mind and I am happy that they’re not with me anymore.
 I learned a few things on my 10-day trip to the iconic capital which I wish I knew earlier.
 So, I am giving you guys my best tips and things to know before visiting Paris from the experiences I had after visiting Paris for the first-timer.
 Hoping you will find them useful for your visit to Paris.